A westward travelling ULL induced the rapid reversal of a pressure gradient across the Alpine range in mid-March 2016.

 In this case, the pressure gradient got temporarily reversed during the transition of the ULL on 16 March, bringing a few hours of a barrage-type weather, including sleet and snow, along parts of the alpine south side.

-The right-hand image on the right (Figure 3) shows the situation 24 hours later — an inverted north-south pressure gradient, foehn gaps now north of the Alps and thick barrage clouds over Piedmont-Ticino, already starting to dissolve though.
+Figure 4 shows the situation 24 hours later — an inverted north-south pressure gradient, foehn gaps now north of the Alps and thick barrage clouds over Piedmont-Ticino, already starting to dissolve though.

 A few hours later, with the ULL now over France, the normal MSLP pressure situation had been re-established.